shdown/luastatus/plugins/pulse/README.rst

 Overview
 ========
-This plugin monitors the volume and mute status of the default PulseAudio sink.
+This plugin monitors the volume and mute status of a PulseAudio sink.

 Options
 =======